aminrj/aminrj.github.io/_posts/2026-05-25-5-ways-ai-breaks-threat-modeling.md

 **What changes:** Your pre-deployment process needs to include MCP server scanning, tool description hash verification, and a supply chain review that covers components that never appear in your code repository.
 Standard SCA tools don't see prompt-level payloads.

+This is the gap that catches most teams off guard: the components that matter most to your AI system's security are the ones you can't find in your dependency tree.

 ---

 ## What this means for your security process